-Stewart has enjoyed competing in national and international piano competitions throughout his early life.
+Brandon has enjoyed competing in national and international piano competitions throughout his early life.
 He was second prize winner of the Juilliard Concerto Competition and a finalist in the International USASU Bösendorfer Piano Competition.
 In 2005 he took first prize at the Music Teachers National Association collegiate piano competition, winning a new Steinway grand piano.

 Dr. Brett Stewart

 Dean & Founding

 California & Texas

 Dr. Brett Stewart and his wife Mindy are the parents of seven children.
 Stewart is a conductor, composer, pianist, and vocalist.
 Together with his brother, he founded Millennial™ Choirs & Orchestras in 2007.
 As a Dean & Founding Musical Director for MCO, Stewart travels extensively to all five locales.
 Along with his brother, he is also a composer-in-residence for MCO, having composed and arranged well over one hundred works for the organization, including the full-length oratorio Messiah in America, and the full-length patriotic work To Be American.

 Stewart has taught music to youth and adults for nearly three decades.
 Prior to founding MCO, Stewart conducted and accompanied various choirs, including University of Cincinnati Men’s Chorus and Chamber Choir, Fountain Valley High School choirs, Meridian School choirs, Brigham Young University Men’s Chorus under Rosalind Hall, Chapman University Concert Choir under Dr. William Hall, and Southern California Children’s Chorus under Lori Loftus.